Nonparametric regression using deep neural networks with ReLU activation function: Main results

 Another advantage of the ReLU activation is that all network parameters can be taken to be bounded in absolute value by one.
 If all network parameters are initialized by a value in $[-1,1],$ this means that each network parameter only need to be varied by at most two during training.
 It is unclear whether other results in the literature for non-ReLU activation functions hold for bounded network parameters.
 An important step is the approximation of the square function $x\mapsto x^2.$ For any twice differentiable and non-linear activation function, the classical approach to approximate the square function by a network is to use rescaled second order differences $(\sigma(t+2xh)-2\sigma(t+xh)+\sigma(xh))/(h^2\sigma''(t)) \rightarrow x^2$ for $h \rightarrow 0$ and a $t$ with $\sigma''(t) \neq 0$.
 To achieve a sufficiently good approximation, we need to let $h$ tend to zero with the sample size, making some of the network parameters necessarily very large.

-The $L \log^2 n$-factor in the convergence rate $\phi_n L \log^2 n$ is likely an artifact of the proof.
+The $\log^2 n$-factor in the convergence rate $\phi_n L \log^2 n$ is likely an artifact of the proof.
 Next we show that $\phi_n$ is a lower bound for the minimax estimation risk over the class $\mG(q, \bd, \bt, \bbeta, K)$ in the interesting regime $t_i \leq \min(d_0, \ldots, d_{i-1})$ for all $i.$ This means that no dimensions are added on deeper abstraction levels in the composition of functions.
-In particular, it avoids that $t_i$ is larger than the input dimension $d_0.$
+In particular, it avoids that $t_i$ is larger than the input dimension $d_0.$ Outside of this regime, it is hard to determine the minimax rate and in some cases it is even possible to find another representation of $f$ as a composition of functions which yields a faster convergence rate.

 \begin{thm} Consider the nonparametric regression model \eqref{eq.mod} with $\bX_i$ drawn from a distribution with Lebesgue density on $[0,1]^d$ which is lower and upper bounded by positive constants.
 For any non-negative integer $q,$ any dimension vectors $\bd$ and $\bt$ satisfying $t_i \leq \min(d_0, \ldots, d_{i-1})$ for all $i,$ any smoothness vector $\bbeta$ and all sufficiently large constants $K>0,$ there exists a positive constant $c,$ such that